-1 (c) in why evil and suffering may lead some people not to believe in God.
-Question Itive content Pality of written communication will be assessed in this answer (strands i, ii and iii) Number - 1 (c) AO1 • • • • Other An all powerful God would be able to stop evil and suffering, God doesn't, so people may not believe A loving God would look after believers, believers still suffer so people may not believe An all knowing God would know evil and suffering is going to happen and could stop it so people may not believe Innocent people suffer so God cannot exist People pray for suffering to end and it does not, so people stop believing approaches are possible and must be marked according to the levels.
-If re unsure of the validity of an answer, it must be sent to review.
-Level Mark Descriptor 20100 0 No rewardable material.
+1 (c) Explain why evil and suffering may lead some people not to believe in God.
+Question Indicative content Number The quality of written communication will be assessed in this answer (strands i, ii and iii) 1 (c) AO1 An all powerful God would be able to stop evil and suffering, God doesn't, so people may not believe A loving God would look after believers, believers still suffer so people may not believe An all knowing God would know evil and suffering is going to happen and could stop it so people may not believe Innocent people suffer so God cannot exist People pray for suffering to end and it does not, so people stop believing Other approaches are possible and must be marked according to the levels.
+If you are unsure of the validity of an answer, it must be sent to review.
+Level Mark Descriptor 0 No rewardable material.
 Level 1 1-2 Little understanding of the issue shown, typically by: giving a brief reason not explaining but only describing the issue.
 The answer is likely to be in basic English.
 The skills needed to produce effective writing will not normally be present.
 The writing may have some coherence and will be generally comprehensible, but lack both clarity and organisation.
 High incidence of syntactical and/or spelling errors.
-Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief reasons or a developed reason.
+Level 2 Basic understanding of the issue is shown typically by: using two brief reasons or a developed reason.
 The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
 The range of skills needed to produce effective writing is likely to be limited.
 There are likely to be passages which lack clarity and proper organisation.
-Frequent Level 3 5-6 syntactical and/or spelling errors are likely to be present.
-Level 3 3-0 A more developed understanding of the issue is shown typically by: • using three brief reasons or a fully developed reason or two reasons with one developed.
+Frequent syntactical and/or spelling errors are likely to be present.
+Level 3 5-6 A more developed understanding of the issue is shown typically by: using three brief reasons or a fully developed reason or two reasons with one developed.
 The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
 The candidate will demonstrate most of the skills needed to produce effective extended writing but there will be lapses in organisation.
 Some syntactical and/or spelling errors are likely to be present.
-Level 4 7-8 A clear understanding of the issue is shown typically by: using four brief reasons or two developed reasonsor three reasons with one developed or three reasons with one developed or a comprehensive explanation using one reason only.
+Level 4 7-8 A clear understanding of the issue is shown typically by: using four brief reasons or two developed reasons or three reasons with one developed or a comprehensive explanation using one reason only.
 The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
 The skills needed to produce convincing extended writing in place.
 Good organisation and clarity.
 Very few syntactical and/or spelling errors may be found.
-Excellent organisation and planning.
-L I chois may be round.
 Excellent organisation and planning.